SaudAzmi/Nexmart_Assignment/README.md

 ## 🚀 Objective

-The objective of this solution is to prove to our internal business stakeholders that our customers (manufacturers/retailers) would benefit from an improvement in their data quality, using the provided catalog data
+The objective of this solution is to prove to  internal business stakeholders that  customers (manufacturers/retailers) would benefit from an improvement in their data quality, using the provided catalog data

 ## 📁 Project Structure